135th Infantry Regiment (United States)

 The 135th Infantry Regiment is an infantry regiment in the Minnesota Army National Guard.

-During the Civil War, the First Minnesota Regiment, today the 2nd Battalion, 135th Infantry Regiment (2/135) was the first volunteer regiment to offer its services to President Lincoln.
+During the Civil War, the 1st Minnesota Infantry Regiment, today the 2nd Battalion, 135th Infantry Regiment (2/135) was the first volunteer regiment to offer its services to President Lincoln.
 The men of the 1st Minnesota are most remembered for their actions on the late afternoon of 2 July 1863, during the second day's fighting at Gettysburg, resulting in the prevention of a serious breach in the Union defensive line on Cemetery Ridge.

 During the battle, the regimental commander, Colonel William J. Colvill gave the order "To the last man", that became the regimental motto.

 Lineage

 American Civil War

 The 1st Minnesota Volunteer Infantry was organized on 27 April 1861 at Fort Snelling; Company A, Pioneer Guards, had been organized on 17 April 1856 at St. Paul.
 The regiment was mustered into federal service on 29 April 1861 for three years' service, and reorganized in April 1864 as the 1st Battalion, Minnesota Volunteer Infantry.
 It was expanded and redesignated as the 1st Regiment, Minnesota Volunteer Infantry, on 23 February 1865 and mustered out of federal service on 14 July 1865 at Jeffersonville, Indiana.